Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 *   Advocating for, or encouraging, any of the above behavior
 *   Deliberate intimidation, stalking, or following online or offline.
 *   Sustained disruption of discussions or other events.
+*   Making assumptions about others' identities or backgrounds.

 ### Enforcement Responsibilities